 - A description of basic first-aid procedures

-- A description of emergency response, including what constitutes a “seizure emergency” for your child
+- A description of emergency responses, including what constitutes a “seizure emergency” for your child

-- Treatment protocol, including details for daily and emergency medications, as well as side-effects
+- Treatment protocols, including details for daily and emergency medications, as well as side-effects

 - Special considerations and other safety precautions